zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide200.md

 - From the directory you just cloned the repository into **Type**:

   ```
-  cd monolithic-to-microservice/lab-resources/docker
+  cd /home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker
   ```

-- Type **ls** and browse the baseline **AlphaProductsRestService.war** file, **dbconfig.properties**, **sqlnet.ora** and a **Dockerfile**:
+- Type **ls** to see the baseline **glassfish_module** directory, a **AlphaProductsRestService.war** file, **dbconfig.properties**, **sqlnet.ora** and a **Dockerfile**:

   ```
   ls
   ```
   ![](images/200/46.PNG)

-- **From the VNC Session:** Open up a new Terminal window by Right-click on the Desktop and select **Open Terminal**:
+- **From the VNC session or Client Virtual Box image** (depending on whether or doing the Instructor Led or Virtual version of this workshop): Open up a new Terminal windw by right-clicking on the Desktop and selecting **Open Terminal**:

   ![](images/100/image01.png)

 - Copy the database wallet file you downloaded in Lab 100 (Recall that the file is in `/home/opc/Downloads`).
-You will scp this wallet file from the VNC Session VM (atp-js) to the `/home/opc/monolithic-to-microservice/lab-resources/docker` directory on the new OCI VM (docker):
+You will scp this wallet file from the VNC Session VM (atp-js) to the `/home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker` directory in the new OCI VM (Docker):

   ```
-  scp -i ./dockerkey /home/opc/Downloads/Wallet_orcl.zip opc@<YOUR-PUBLIC-IP>:/home/opc/monolithic-to-microservice/lab-resources/docker
+  scp -i ./dockerkey /home/opc/Downloads/Wallet_orcl.zip opc@<YOUR-PUBLIC-IP>:/home/opc/monolithic-to-microservice/workshops/monolithic-to-microservice/lab-resources/docker
   ```

+  Example: (**Wallet_mattoATP.zip being shown here.
+The default wallet name is typically Wallet_orcl.zip**):

   ![](images/200/46-1.1.PNG)

-- **Return to the SSH session connected into your OCI VM.** and type **ls**.
+- **Now, Return to the SSH session into your OCI VM (Docker).** and type **ls**.
 You should see the wallet file in the directory before proceeding.

   ![](images/200/46-1.3.PNG)